OldhamMade/oldhammade.github.io/_posts/2013-04-20-for-else-in-python-considered-harmful.md

 ---

 Big (and potentially career-destroying!) statement:

-### The `else` block for a `for` statement in Python is just wrong.
+### The `else` block for a `for` statement in Python should be considered harmful.

-Or rather, its very misleading.
-When starting out in any new language having a background in another, you look for the keywords which make sense to you to get a "handle" on things.
+Well, to devs new to Python, anyway.
+As you start out in a new language while having a background in another, you look for the keywords which make sense to you to get a "handle" on things.
 My first thoughts when seeing the `else` keyword after a `for` was "if there aren't any items to iterate over, execute